Center for Great Lakes Literacy

 Teach Me About the Great Lakes: Limnologist Make Up Lots of Words

-Explore the origin story of the Great Lakes by listening to this Illinois-Indiana Sea Grant podcast episode.
-Micheal Twiss, a Professor Emeritus at Clarkson University in Canada, discusses the study of Limnology which is the study of freshwater bodies including lakes.
+Explore the Great Lakes origin story on this IISG podcast episode.
+Micheal Twiss, professor emeritus at Clarkson University in Canada, discusses limnology, which is the study of freshwater bodies including lakes.

-This educational outreach tool was developed to foster enthusiasm and support for recovery efforts.
+This educational outreach tool was developed to foster enthusiasm and support for piping plover recovery efforts.
 The StoryMap features interactive maps, photos, and videos.

 Great Lakes Now